Banaras Hindu University: Rankings

 The university was ranked seventh among universities in India by Outlook India in 2020.
+In 2023, BHU was ranked second best among central universities by Outlook India.

-Its engineering institute, IIT-BHU, was ranked thirteenth by the NIRF Engineering ranking for 2021.
+Its engineering institute, IIT-BHU, was ranked 10th by the NIRF Engineering ranking for 2024.
 In 2019, IIT-BHU was ranked ninth among engineering colleges in India by The Week.

 The Faculty of Law, Banaras Hindu University was ranked fifth in India by Outlook India in 2019 and seventh in India by The Week.